KabeloMakete/Cape-Town-Airbnb-Market-Analysis/README.md

 # Cape-Town-Airbnb-Market-Analysis
-Exploratory market analysis and visualization of Cape Town Airbnb listings using Tableau Public
+Exploratory market analysis and visualization of Cape Town Airbnb listings using Tableau Public.

+Prices above R10 000 per night were treated as outliers and excluded from average calculations.

+Data up to year 2024.
+Last updated 2024.

 # Cape Town Airbnb Market Analysis